 - Automatic upgrades – sounds not bad, yea?
 Nevertheless, this fancy feature is more of a curse than a blessing.
 It is recommended to remove the ability of updating themes and plugins from your production environment.
 Otherwise you will constantly troubleshoot problems an automatic upgrade caused.

 - As to WP performance.
 The CMS needs a surprising amount of CPU power to run and consumes a lot of memory.
-To perform well you need to use a caching plug-in, and it's still a hog.
+To perform well you need to use a caching plug-in, and it’s still a hog.
 WordPress demands a lot of resources from server end.
 If your site uses a lot of plugins and a premium theme, then you might need a managed WordPress hosting.
-Getting a half decent web host may be a solution.
-Hostgator or Bluehost are fine and cheap.
+Getting a half decent WordPress host may be a solution.
+WPEngine or SiteGround are fine and in-expensive.

 - Do you have some experience of WP customization?
 To tell you the truth, out-of-the box, WordPress kind of sucks.
 It doesn’t do SEO well; you need several plug-ins for that.
 The URLs aren’t humanly readable, you need to customize them (but not too much, lest you go down the mod_rewrite rabbit hole).
 It’s not laid out the way you want; you need a quality theme for that.
 Widgets are global, but maybe you only want them on certain pages or sections of your site.
 The process of customization takes a lot of time.
 You can spend months tweaking/customizing your themes, templates, plug-ins, and widgets to get them just right.
 The community is a wonderful place, but it won’t help you with customization too much.
 Only a few guys there actually know what they’re doing.
 Most of the customizations other people post are crap; they end up making performance even worse, executing too many queries, conflicting with other customizations, causing version conflicts, bloating your HTML/CSS/JS code, etc. Even if you find a great plugin but it doesn’t quite do what you want its update may turn into nightmare.
 Let us explain why.
 Supposing you have updated it yourself.
 Then there appears an update to that plug-in and now you have to update the update!
 The difference becomes huge and takes the whole day instead of a couple of minutes.